Redundancy Advice for Employers

 - Notify the Secretary of State

-A tribunal may award up to 90 days’ pay in respect of each employee where there has been a failure to inform and consult.
-Whenever there is an obligation to consult collectively, the employer will also need to ensure that it has followed a fair procedure in relation to individuals, including consulting with them properly, so as to minimise claims for unfair dismissal.
+A tribunal may award up to 90 days’ pay in respect of each employee if you have failed to inform and consult with your employees for a period of at least 30 days.
+Whenever there is an obligation to consult collectively, you will also need to follow a fair procedure in relation to individual consultation.
+In addition to collective consultation you have an obligation to consult with your employees individually.